-Eastern Readbud (Cercis canadensis): Located behind the outside bulletin board at Goddard Chapel with pink flowers.
+Eastern Readbud (Cercis canadensis): Located behind the outside bulletin case at Goddard Chapel with pink flowers.
 Vik says, “A nice tree not quite hardy enough for this area.”

 Chanticleer Pear (Pyrus calleryana Chanticleer): A beautiful, odorous tree that is a “tough, rugged tree for city environment.”